An entropy-optimal path to humble AI: Results

 In the following, we show that the solution of the EON problem (\ref{eq:EON_H_con}) can be performed numerically, with an algorithm that leads to a monotonic decrease of the loss function value, has the iteration complexity $\mathcal{O}(T\sum_{n=0}^{N}K_nK_{n+1})$, and relying on the well-defined (and computable in polynomial time) spectral conditions for choosing the remaining hyperparameters $\left(\epsilon,\delta\right)$ - in such a way, that these choices ensure the existence and uniqueness of the label predictions $\pi(s)$ when applying the trained EON model (\ref{eq:EON_fun}-\ref{eq:EON_fun_con2}) to unlabeled data $X(s)$ (see Theorem \ref{theorem:eon_test}).
 Aside from these conditions for the $\left(\epsilon,\delta\right)$-dependent existence and uniqueness of classifier solutions, one can further use the direct relationships between the local unit entropies $H$ from (\ref{eq:EON_H_con}) and the regularization parameters $\epsilon$ for selecting the optimal hyper-parameter values.
 Fine-tuned selection of the hyperparameters (as well as determination of the optimal values for unit dimensions $\left(K_0,\dots,K_{N+1}\right)$) can be achieved through common hyperparameter search strategies, for instance using exhaustive search over a hyperparameter grid or Bayesian hyperparameter optimization strategies \cite{wuHyperparameterOptimizationMachine2019a}.

 In general, for any given test point, according to Theorem \ref{theorem:eon_test}, a solution for the $\gamma_{(0)}$ problem exists and is unique.
 The obtained value of the new point will reflect the probability that the data point belongs to the training domain of the model.
-Thus, performing inference on any new instance using EON will provide both a label probability distribution as well as a confidence level on the output (the decision function and the input reliability function $\gamma_0$,respectively, see Figs.~1B and 1C for an example).
+Thus, performing inference on any new instance using EON will provide both a label probability distribution as well as a confidence level on the features (the decision function and the input reliability function $\gamma_0$, respectively, see Figures~3B and 3C for an example).
 In another words, the input reliability function $\gamma_0$ provides a measure on how much the new data that has to be evaluated is similar to the training data examples.
-Such measures of input reliability are not available in the common NN tools, that provide only the decision function (see Fig.~1D).
+Such measures of input reliability are not available in the common tools, that provide only the decision function.